home-assistant/home-assistant.io/source/_integrations/touchline.markdown

 ha_integration_type: integration
 ---

-The `touchline` climate platform let you control [Roth EnergyLogic Touchline](https://www.roth-uk.com/en/roth-touchline.htm) floor heating thermostats from Roth.
+The Roth Touchline integrations let you control [Roth EnergyLogic Touchline](https://www.roth-uk.com/en/roth-touchline.htm) floor heating thermostats from Roth.

 <div class='note'>
 This integration does not work with the newer Roth Softline and Touchline SL/PL.